ask1234560/dhishnya/README.md

 # dhishnya
-It uses django framework modified ver of samasya repo
+It uses django framework modified version of samasya repo